mithom/DnDtabletop/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version : 2.4.1

-* System dependencies
+* System dependencies: see gem file

 * Configuration